-- ★ The City Secretary's Office is responsible for assisting citizens in their requests for Public The Office coordinates with all Information. departments in the City to promote transparency and make information readily accessible for citizens. - ★To support the City Council and Frisco residents, the City Secretary provides representation at all official meetings and hearings of the City Council, provides and processes all official documents of the City Council and keeps a record of all public meetings for public inspection. - ★ To provide excellent customer service and improve the City's use of technology, the City Secretary's office has implemented electronic filing of documents to the Denton County offices and continues to work with Legislators to implement this process in Collin County.
+- ★ The City Secretary's Office is responsible for assisting citizens in their requests for Public Information.
+The Office coordinates with all departments in the City to promote transparency and make information readily accessible for citizens. - ★ To support the City Council and Frisco residents, the City Secretary provides representation at all official meetings and hearings of the City Council, provides and processes all official documents of the City Council and keeps a record of all public meetings for public inspection. - ★ To provide excellent customer service and improve the City's use of technology, the City Secretary's office has implemented electronic filing of documents to the Denton County offices and continues to work with Legislators to implement this process in Collin County.
 The use of this service will save personnel hours and mileage, across the City.

-Strategic Focus Area: Excellence in City Government Strategy Objective Performance Measure FY 2012 Actual FY 2013 Revised FY 2014 Proposed Ensure effective use of time management to complete processes Incorporate the latest technology into daily processes through Departmental meetings City Departments consulted 20% 75% 95% Strategic Focus Area: Civic Involvement Explore ways to improve voter turnout in City Elections Offer adequate polling locations for the public's convenience Citizens voting/total registered voters 6.8% 3% 11%
+Strategy Objective Performance Measure FY 2012 Actual FY 2013 Revised FY 2014 Proposed Ensure effective use of time management to complete processes Incorporate the latest technology into daily processes through Departmental meetings City Departments consulted 20% 75% 95% Strategic Focus A Area: Civic Involvem ent Explore ways to improve voter turnout in City Elections Offer adequate polling locations for the public's convenience Citizens voting/total registered voters 6.8% 3% 11%